 Individuals who are still in high school may apply for admission as a dual-enrolled non-degree seeking student.
-High school students will not be permitted to enroll for more than six credits per semester.
-No more than 12 credit hours may be earned as a non-degree seeking student.
-Individuals who have earned 12 credit hours must meet application/admission requirements for degree seeking status to be eligible to enroll in additional hours.
+High school students will not be permitted to enroll for more than twelve credits per semester.
+No more than 24 credit hours may be earned as a high school dual-enrolled student.
+Individuals who have earned 24 credit hours must meet application/admission requirements for degree seeking status to be eligible to enroll in additional hours.